TiVo: Functions

 When not recording specific user requests, the current channel is recorded for up to 30 minutes.
 Dual-tuner models record two channels.
 This allows users to rewind or pause anything that has been shown in the last thirty minutes — useful when viewing is interrupted.
 Shows already in progress can be entirely recorded if less than 30 minutes have been shown.
 Unlike VCRs, TiVo can record and play at the same time.
-A program can be watched from the beginning even if it's in the middle of being recorded, which is something that VCRs cannot do.
+A program can be watched from the beginning even if it is in the middle of being recorded, which is something that VCRs cannot do.
 Some users take advantage of this by waiting 10 to 15 minutes after a program starts (or is replayed from a recording), so that they can fast forward through commercials.
 In this way, by the end of the recording viewers are caught up with live television.

 Unlike most DVRs, TiVo DVRs are easily connected to home networks, allowing users to schedule recordings on TiVo's website (via TiVo Central Online), and transfer recordings between TiVo units (Multi-Room Viewing (MRV)).
 Former and now discontinued features included the ability transfer recordings to and from a home computer (TiVoToGo (TTG) transfers), play music and view photos over the network, and access third-party applications written for TiVo's Home Media Engine (HME) API.

 TiVo added a number of broadband features, most of which are no longer offered.
 These include:

 Integration with Amazon Video on Demand, Jaman.com and Netflix Watch Instantly, offering users access to thousands of movie titles and television shows right from the comfort of their couch.
 Additionally, broadband connected to TiVo boxes can access digital photos from Picasa Web Albums or Photobucket.
 Another popular feature is access to Rhapsody music through TiVo, allowing users to listen to virtually any song from their living room.
 TiVo also teamed up with One True Media to give subscribers a private channel for sharing photos and video with family and friends.
 They can also access weather, traffic, Fandango movie listings (including ticket purchases), and music through Live365.
 In the summer of 2008 TiVo announced the availability of YouTube videos on TiVo.

-On 7 June 2006, TiVo began offering TiVoCast, a broadband download service that initially offered content from places such as Rocketboom or, The New York Times; now there are over 70 TivoCast channels available for TiVo subscribers.
+On June 7, 2006, TiVo began offering TiVoCast, a broadband download service that initially offered content from places such as Rocketboom or, The New York Times; now there are over 70 TivoCast channels available for TiVo subscribers.